 Member Club Grant

-The application form for our 2017 Member Club Grant is now available.
-The deadline is April 30th, 2017.
+The application form for our 2019 Member Club Grants is now closed.

 In 2012, the FMCBC began a grant program to support projects initiated by our member clubs.
-All donations to the FMCBC now go directly into this fund providing a great way for organizations and individuals to give back to our trails and the outdoor recreation community.
+Unless specified otherwise, all donations to the FMCBC now go directly into this fund providing a great way for organizations and individuals to give back to our trails and the outdoor recreation community.

 To make a donation to support our member club projects next year please visit our donations page.
 The FMCBC is a registered charity and a tax receipt will automatically be issued.
 For more information contact us by email or call us at 604-873-6096.